 Methodology

-For analysis of Ohio crime rate, I rely on the crime data annually published by different sources like NeighborhoodScout and AreaVibes, which use data collected from government sources.
+For analysis of Ohio’s crime rate, I rely on the crime data annually published by reputable sources, like NeighborhoodScout and AreaVibes, which use data collected from government sources.

 This data is released in two key segments: a preliminary overview focused on the nationโ€™s largest cities, followed by a detailed year-end report.